WRNW: WRNW-HD2

 On April 25, 2006, Clear Channel announced that WQBW's HD2 subchannel would carry Radio Radio from their Format Lab, a format focusing on classic modern rock hits.
 It was later replaced by the Rock Nation feed from Format Lab, which features active rock.
-Later on from February 2011 until August 2012, the HD2 signal carried iHeartRadio's "Spin Cycle" automated format with dance/EDM tracks.
+From February 2011 until August 2012, the HD2 signal carried iHeartRadio's "Spin Cycle" automated format with dance/EDM tracks.

 At the beginning of August 2012, the HD2 signal began to carry the audio of WISN; although their AM signal is also carried in HD Radio, it is limited after sunset.
 This returns what had begun as WISN-FM to carrying their AM sister station in some form for the first time in decades.

-History of callsign

-The callsign WISN-FM was previously assigned to a Milwaukee station that began broadcasting July 11, 1949.
-It broadcast on 102.9 MHz, a frequency now held by WHQG.